nigalanakis/Crystal_Math/README.md

 	│ └── input_files
 	└── source_data

-All the *.py code files provided should be placed in the Source Code directory.
+All the *.py code files provided should be placed in the source_code directory.
 The input files "input_data_extraction.txt", "input_data_analysis.txt" are placed in the input files directory and the user generated "fragment_list.json" is placed in the source_data directory.

 The first step is to modify the input_data_extraction.txt file based on the required criteria.
 The general format of the file is as follows: